dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 This calculation we can do mentally.
 The units of electron volts cancel, leaving only nanometers (nm).
 The two powers of ten upstairs (in the numerator) and the three powers of ten downstairs (in the denominator) result in 10−1 nanometers or 1 ångström (10−10 meters).
 The remaining factors result in a factor of 1/2: 2/(0.7 × 5) ≈ 1/2.

-Therefore, the size of hydrogen—the Bohr radius—is about 0.5 ångströms: 𝑎0 ∼ 0.5×10−10 m = 0.5 Å.
+Therefore, the size of hydrogen — the Bohr radius — is about 0.5 ångströms: 𝑎0 ∼ 0.5×10−10 m = 0.5 Å.

 (5.99)